zebluim/I2GDS2024/RNA_g2/README.md

 <details>
 <summary> Feature counts as an sbatch </summary>

-To run a slurm job at tinkercliffs1.arc.vt.edu the following can be used, however be aware this is the final step and you are combining all of the moving parts from differant sorces so **check your paths** a copy and paste of this file assumes you unzipped the ncbi data in the same place as you stored the sam files made from the trimmed data, this may not be true or even ideal for your organisational system so check everything before submiting
+To run a slurm job at tinkercliffs1.arc.vt.edu the following can be used, however, be aware this is the final step and you are combining all of the moving parts from different sources so **check your paths**  copy and paste of this file assumes you unzipped the NCBI data in the same place as you stored the sam files made from the trimmed data, this may not be true or even ideal for your organizational system so check everything before submitting

 ```
 nano counter.sh